jaco4873/cds-language-analytics-2025/assignments/assignment_5/README.md

 ![Review Length Performance](output/figures/review_length_performance.png)

 Key findings:
-- Both models struggle more with very short reviews (<50 words)
+- Both models achieve peak accuracy (>95%) on medium-length reviews (201-300 words)
+- DistilBERT demonstrates stronger performance on longer reviews (501+ words)
-- The transformer model shows the most significant advantage on medium-length reviews (100-300 words)
+- The traditional TF-IDF model performs comparably or slightly better on shorter reviews (101-500 words)
-- Performance difference narrows for very long reviews (>400 words)
+- Performance analysis suggests that medium-length reviews provide optimal information without excess noise

 ## Discussion

-The results demonstrate that while transformer models provide measurable performance improvements for sentiment analysis (~3% better accuracy), the magnitude of this improvement may not always justify their substantially higher computational requirements for all use cases.
+The results demonstrate that while transformer models provide measurable but modest performance improvements for sentiment analysis (~2.1% better accuracy), the magnitude of this improvement may not always justify their substantially higher computational requirements for all use cases.

 ### Implications

-1. **Resource Tradeoffs**: For applications requiring real-time processing or deployment on resource-constrained environments, the traditional pipeline remains highly competitive with 87.2% accuracy while training in seconds.
+1. **Resource Tradeoffs**: For applications requiring real-time processing or deployment on resource-constrained environments, the traditional pipeline remains highly competitive with 88.7% accuracy while training in approximately 2 minutes.

-2. **Review Length Sensitivity**: The transformer model's advantage is most pronounced for medium-length reviews, suggesting that very short texts might lack sufficient context for the attention mechanism to provide significant benefits.
+2. **Review Length Sensitivity**: The transformer model's advantage is most pronounced for longer reviews (501+ words), where attention mechanisms likely help capture long-range dependencies better than bag-of-words approaches.

-3. **Production Considerations**: The 4-second training time of the logistic regression model makes it suitable for frequent retraining with updated data, while the transformer approach requires more careful planning around when to retrain.
+3. **Production Considerations**: The relatively fast training time of the logistic regression model makes it suitable for frequent retraining with updated data, while the transformer approach requires more careful planning around when to retrain.

-4. **Diminishing Returns**: The ~3% accuracy improvement from transformers represents a 23.4% reduction in error rate, which may be significant for certain high-stakes applications but negligible for others.
+4. **Diminishing Returns**: The 2.1% accuracy improvement from transformers represents an 18.6% reduction in error rate, which may be significant for certain high-stakes applications but negligible for others.

 ### Limitations